OfficeDev/office-js-docs-pr/docs/outlook/one-outlook.md

 ---
 title: Develop Outlook add-ins for the new Outlook on Windows (preview)
-description: Learn about the new Outlook on Windows that's in preview and how to develop Outlook add-ins that are compatible with it. ms.topic: article ms.date: 02/07/2023 ms.localizationpriority: medium
+description: Learn how to develop add-ins that are compatible with the new Outlook on Windows (preview). ms.topic: article ms.date: 02/07/2023 ms.localizationpriority: medium